Resource2024 | Image generated by ChatGPT

 Distinguishing Non-Quid Pro Quo Sexual Harassment Scenarios

-Social Engagements: Voluntary, non-job-related social interactions.
+Social Engagements: Voluntary, non-work-related social interactions without coercive elements.

 Identifying Quid Pro Quo Harassment: 15 Warning Signs